 - Preheat oven to 375 degrees F.

-- Combine flour, cornmeal, baking powder, and salt in a medium bowl and set aside.
+- Whisk together the flour, cornmeal, baking powder, and salt in a medium bowl and set aside.

-- Place sugar, softened butter, and vanilla in a medium bowl.
-Mix with a hand mixer until well combined.
-Add eggs, one at a time, and continue mixing until well incorporated.
+- Place the sugar and 5 tablespoons of softened butter (save remaining 1 tablespoon for later) in a large mixing bowl.
+With an electric mixer, beat until well combined.
+Add the eggs, one at a time, and continue mixing until well incorporated.

-- Melt 1 tablespoon of butter in an 10" to 12" cast iron skillet over medium high heat.
-When butter has melted, remove the pan from heat and swirl the butter around to evenly coat the bottom of the pan.
-Pour cornbread batter into pan and place in preheated oven.
+- In a 10-inch cast iron skillet, melt the remaining 1 tablespoon butter over MEDIUM-HIGH heat.
+When the butter has melted, remove the pan from the heat and swirl the butter around to evenly coat the bottom of the pan.
+Carefully spoon the cornbread batter into the hot pan and transfer it to the preheated oven.